galaxyproject/galaxy-cloudman-playbook/README.md

 archive option creates a tarball of the entire galaxyFS and uploads it to S3.
 When instances are launched, the archive is downloaded and extracted onto a local file system.
-Note that a single archive can be downloaded from multiple cloud availability zones and even multiple clouds.
-Future *Galaxy on the Cloud* releases (2015 onwards) will use this option and this is the default action for this playbook.
+Note that a single archive can be downloaded from multiple cloud availability zones and even multiple clouds. *Galaxy on the Cloud* releases (Mid 2015 onwards) use this option and this is the default action for this playbook.

 Alternatively, *galaxyFS* can be built as a volume and converted into a snapshot.